chef/automate/components/automate-chef-io/content/docs/datafeed.md

 ## Configuring Global Data Feed Behaviour

+**Currently these settings apply to all endpoints configured with Data Feed settings in Automate**

 On the Chef Automate CLI

 1. Navigate to /hab/svc/data-feed-service/config/config.toml
 1. To change the interval for the Data Feed collection update the config parameter for *feed_interval* which defaults to 4 hours
 1. To change the number of sets of node data sent in each individual batch to your end point update the config parameter for *node_batch_size* which defaults to 50 nodes
-1. To determine what data to include in each export use the update_nodes_only setting.
-By default, only data that has recently changed will be aggregated.
-With update_nodes_only set to false additional data is aggregated with each node that has recently changed, all the latest data is sent.
+1. To determine what data to include in each export use the updated_nodes_only setting.
+By default this is set to true, meaning only node data that has recently changed will be aggregated.
+With updated_nodes_only set to false all the latest data is sent for any nodes that have udpated since the last export.
 1. To reduce the IP address range for the node data being collected and processed, if for example you only wish to send production or test node traffic, update the config parameter for *disable_cidr_filter* to false **and** update the setting for *cidr_filter* to cover the IP address range required

 /hab/svc/data-feed-service/config/config.toml